 - frd-format, files of this format are used to read results of previous calculations like displacements and stresses.
 This format is described in section "Result Format."
-It is used by the CalculiX solver ccx.

-- duns, a free cfd-code [7],

-- isaac, a free cfd-code [8],

-- OpenFOAM, a free cfd-code [9].

-- Nastran, the f06-file can be read (sf. only CHEXA, displacements and stresses).
-Unfortunatelly this format differs from version to version and has to be adapted occasionally.
+It is used by the CalculiX solver ccx. - duns, a free cfd-code [7], - isaac, a free cfd-code [8], - OpenFOAM, a free cfd-code [9]. - Nastran, the f06-file can be read (sf. only CHEXA, displacements and stresses).
+Unfortunately this format differs from version to version and has to be adapted occasionally. - vtk, so far only the mesh without results (nodes, qu4 and tet4 elements).